swiftlang/swift-evolution/proposals/testing/0011-issue-handling-traits.md

 handling issues recorded by tests written by the user.
 If an issue is recorded by the testing library itself or the underlying system, not due to a failure within the tests being run, such an issue will not be passed to an issue handling trait.
+Similarly, an issue handling trait should not return an issue which represents a problem they could not have caused in their test.

 Concretely, this policy means that issues for which the value of the `kind` property is `.system` will not be passed to the closure of an issue handling trait.
-Similarly, it is not supported for a closure passed to `compactMapIssues(_:)` to return an issue for which the value of `kind` is `.system`.
+Also, it is not supported for a closure passed to `compactMapIssues(_:)` to return an issue for which the value of `kind` is either `.system` or `.apiMisused` (unless the passed-in issue had that kind, which should only be possible for `.apiMisused`).

 ## Detailed design